axq/Bastyl-DIY-instructions/index.md

 ## Ribbon cables

+**When installing the ribbon cables, make sure the cables are coming out of the top part of the MCU - with the components, check the picture below**

 Cut the ribbon cables using scissors or a cutter:

 - 4 * ribbons of 6 cables
 - 2 * ribbons of 5 cables

+Solder the ribbon cables, for each side:

-- Solder the 6-cable ribbon cables on the thumb cluster PCB
+- Solder a 6-cable ribbon cable on the thumb cluster PCB
 - Solder the other end on the flexyl PCB, at the bottom - **make sure the legends align !** C5 should be connected to C5, C6 to C6, and so on

-- Solder the 6-cable ribbon cable to the bottom part of the top connector of the Flexyl - R4 ...
-R5
+Install the Thumb cluster:

-- Solder the 5-cable ribbon cable to the top part of the top connector of the Flexyl - C3 ...
-R2
+- Solder the 5-cable ribbon cable to the top part of the top connector of the Flexyl (C3 ...
+R2)

-- Solder the 5-cable ribbon to the right part of the MCU. **Use the table under** to double-check the correct orientation
+- Solder the other end to the right part of the MCU. **Use the table under** to double-check the correct orientation
 - **Make sure the cable is coming out of the top part of the MCU** (with the components).
 Look at the picture to double-check

 | MCU  | Flexyl PCB |